santanupattanayak/santanupattanayak.github.io/_posts/2025-09-10-Universal-Approximation-Theorem.md

 L(f) = \int_X f(x) \, d\nu(x), \quad \forall f \in L^{\infty}.
 $$

+Measures in mathematics are a way of assigning positive value (can be some notion of length, area, volume) to certain subsets of a given set.
+A signed measure also allows for negative weight.
+We will not go into technical depth of measures but rather look at how these signed measures look for the functionals $$L_a,L_b,L_c$$.
 The signed measures for the functional $$L_{a}$$ is $$d\nu = dx$$.
 The measure for $$L_{b}$$ is $$d\nu = \delta(x - x_{0})dx$$ as it collapses the function at $$x_{0}$$ and for similar reasons the measure for $$L_{c}$$ is $$d\nu = (\delta(x - x_{0}) - \delta(x - x_{1}))dx$$